 The Masport 42V AL-KO SF 4036 is a good value aerator.
 Allowing for seasonal scarification, the model features steel blades that dig into the soil to remove thatch, avoid bare patches, and ensure a healthier, oxidised lawn.
 The steel tines penetrate the ground, and the debris is collected in a 50-litre catcher bag for your convenience.

 The Masport lawn aerator is simple to use and can do two jobs at once - raking grass and scarifying.
 It's easy to move around and isn't heavy, which makes it great for small lawns and easy to store and carry.
 Plus, it's the only aerator on our list that runs on a battery.
-Masport's battery is reusable for other Masport products.
+Masport's battery is reusable and can be used for other Masport products.
 The aerator has a 4-year warranty.

 Pros

-• Durable and sturdy steel blades
+- Durable and sturdy steel blades

-• Lightweight design
+- Lightweight design

-• Battery is reusable with Masport products
+- Battery is reusable with Masport products

 Cons

-• Catcher not included
+- Catcher not included

-• Not suitable for deep aeration
+- Not suitable for deep aeration

 3. Bluebird Lawn Aerator 530

-Best Powerful Self-Propelled Aerator
+Best Self-Propelled Aerator

 Using the plug aeration method, the Bluebird Lawn Aerator 530 digs out soil cores to allow oxygen and nutrients into the ground.
 The model has a generous 3-inch (or 75 mm) digging depth and a 19-inch (482 mm) operational width that boasts an efficiency of up to 2034 sqm per hour.
 This makes it perfect for seasonal aeration across larger garden areas, landscapes, and industrial spaces.

 Bluebird's lawn aerator has thirty coring tines with a unique 2cm closed spoon design that is hardened for a robust lifespan.
-With a Briggs & Stratton petrol 4.0hp engine, you can expect a powerful aerator and efficient operation for your lawn aerating tasks.
+With a Briggs & Stratton petrol 4.0hp engine, you can expect a robust aerator and efficient operation for your lawn aerating tasks.
 It features foldable handles for convenient storage and transportation.

 The Bluebird Lawn Aerator 530 comes with a 1-year manufacturer warranty.
 On the downside, it can be unbearable for more frequent use cases as it vibrates during prolonged usage.
 We recommend it for contractors and hire and rental business owners.